1/N expansion: Example

 In the Feynman diagrams, the graph breaks up into disjoint cycles, each made up of φ edges of the same flavor and the cycles are connected by F edges (which have no propagator line as auxiliary fields do not propagate).

 Each 4-point vertex contributes λ/N and hence, 1/N. Each flavor cycle contributes N because there are N such flavors to sum over.
 Note that not all momentum flow cycles are flavor cycles.

 At least perturbatively, the dominant contribution to the 2k-point connected correlation function is of the order (1/N)^{k-1} and the other terms are higher powers of 1/N. Performing a 1/N expansion gets more and more accurate in the large N limit.
 The vacuum energy density is proportional to N, but can be ignored due to non-compliance with general relativity assumptions.

 Due to this structure, a different graphical notation to denote the Feynman diagrams can be used.
 Each flavor cycle can be represented by a vertex.
 The flavor paths connecting two external vertices are represented by a single vertex.
 The two external vertices along the same flavor path are naturally paired and can be replaced by a single vertex and an edge (not an F edge) connecting it to the flavor path.
 The F edges are edges connecting two flavor cycles/paths to each other (or a flavor cycle/path to itself).
 The interactions along a flavor cycle/path have a definite cyclic order and represent a special kind of graph where the order of the edges incident to a vertex matters, but only up to a cyclic permutation, and since this is a theory of real scalars, also an order reversal (but if we have SU(N) instead of SU(2), order reversals aren't valid).
 Each F edge is assigned a momentum (the momentum transfer) and there is an internal momentum integral associated with each flavor cycle.

-QCD
+Quantum chromodynamics

-QCD is an SU(3) gauge theory involving gluons and quarks.
+Quantum chromodynamics (QCD) is an SU(3) gauge theory involving gluons and quarks.
 The left-handed quarks belong to a triplet representation, the right-handed to an antitriplet representation (after charge-conjugating them) and the gluons to a real adjoint representation.
 A quark edge is assigned a color and orientation and a gluon edge is assigned a color pair.

 In the large N limit, we only consider the dominant term.
 See AdS/CFT.